btmartin721/raxml_ascbias/README.md

 Python 3 script for removing or counting invariant sites from a PHYLIP file to use the RAxML 8.2.X ascertainment bias correction
 The script does the generates output files for the Lewis, Felsenstein, and Stamatkis ascertainment bias corrections

-Lewis Correction: removes sites that are invariant.  **NOTE:** The Lewis correction takes a while to run for large datasets (e.g., ~70 minutes for 250 individuals and 80,000 sites)
+Lewis Correction: removes sites that are invariant.  **NOTE:** Lewis takes a while to run for large datasets (e.g., ~70 minutes for 250 individuals X 80,000 sites)

 Felsenstein Correction: Counts number of invariant sites and writes count to file for input into RAxML
 Stamatkis Correction: Counts invariant sites consisting of A's, C's, G's, and T's and writes counts to space-delimited file